Crofton, West Yorkshire: History

+The name Crofton derives from the Old English crofttūn meaning 'settlement with a croft'.

 Crofton is listed in the 1086 Domesday Book as Scroftune.

 The village has one church, the cruciform All Saints' Church, which is Anglican.
 It dates from the 15th century.
 It shares an incumbent with the Church of St Peter the Apostle at Kirkthorpe.
 A Roman Catholic church built in the 1920s closed in 2008.

 Crofton New Hall was built in the 1750s for the Wilsons, who lived in the village until 1935, when a Colonel Wilson sold out.
 The hall was used by the army during the Second World War and later by the National Coal Board.
 It housed Brown's Tutorial School until 1980, when the building was demolished.
 Shortly afterwards, a housing estate was built there.
 Some of the Wilson family are buried in a large mausoleum in the cemetery.

 Richmal Mangnall, author of an innovative schoolbook, was educated at Mrs Wilson's School at Crofton Hall.
 She stayed there as a teacher, then took it over in 1808 and ran it until her death on 1 May 1820.
 The eldest two Brontë sisters (Maria and Elizabeth) briefly attended.

 The earliest free school in the village opened in 1877 as Crofton Board School.
 The building of the earlier school, which had been used by the local high school as a drama hall, was demolished in 2003 and is now the site of a youth centre.
 A blue plaque dedicated to Miss Magnall was installed on the new building in 2013.